-The proposed amendment to the Official Plan and Zoning By-law allows for an apartment building, or senior housing/residential care home that is compatible with the surrounding landed uses and mitigates any negative impacts on the natural heritage system, well also providing a housing density that encourages public transit usage.
+The proposed amendment to the Official Plan and Zoning By-law allows for a range of housing that is compatible and mitigates any negative impacts on the natural heritage system, well also providing a housing density that encourages public transit usage.
 Furthermore, the proposed development has been contemplated and cohesively works with the adjacent properties.